Common Causes of Back Pain and How To Relieve Them

 Sleep Smart – if back pain is worse at night, choosing a firm mattress and sleeping with a pillow between your knees (for side sleepers) or under them (for back sleepers) may help

-Treatments for back pain can include:2
+Treatments and medicine to relieve back pain can include:2

-Oral pain relievers — pain relievers that you take by mouth that work throughout your body, such as acetaminophen (Tylenol®)
+Oral pain relievers — pain relievers that you take by mouth that work throughout your body, such as acetaminophen (TYLENOL®)

 Topical pain relievers — pain relievers you apply directly to the skin